 Howard joined Watsi on November 29th, 2017.
-One year ago, Howard became the 4191st member to automatically support a new Watsi patient every month.
-Since then, 1,435 more people have become monthly donors!
-Howard's most recent donation supported Collins, a toddler from Kenya, to fund bilateral club foot repair.
+Four years ago, Howard joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Howard's most recent donation supported Jaebets, a future doctor from Haiti, to fund prep and travel for heart surgery.